rust-lang/book/second-edition/src/ch15-05-interior-mutability.md

 <!-- NEXT PARAGRAPH WRAPPED WEIRD INTENTIONALLY SEE #199 -->

-*Interior mutability* is a design pattern in Rust that allows you to mutate data even when there are immutable references to that data: normally, this action is disallowed by the borrowing rules.
-To do so, the pattern uses `unsafe` code inside a data structure to bend Rust’s usual rules that govern mutation and borrowing.
-We haven’t yet covered unsafe code; we will in Chapter 19.
-We can use types that use the interior mutability pattern when we can ensure that the borrowing rules will be followed at runtime, even though the compiler can’t guarantee that.
+*Interior mutability* is a design pattern in Rust that allows you to mutate data even when there are immutable references to that data; normally, this action is disallowed by the borrowing rules.
+To mutate data, the pattern uses `unsafe` code inside a data structure to bend Rust’s usual rules that govern mutation and borrowing.
+We haven’t yet covered unsafe code; we will in Chapter
+19. We can use types that use the interior mutability pattern when we can ensure that the borrowing rules will be followed at runtime, even though the compiler can’t guarantee that.
 The `unsafe` code involved is then wrapped in a safe API, and the outer type is still immutable.

 Let’s explore this concept by looking at the `RefCell<T>` type that follows the interior mutability pattern.